-Hiring new employees is time consuming and expensive, and these costs increase if you make a bad hire.
-No matter your company's size, engaging the services of a staffing agency may be just what you need to help achieve your goals.
-And if you choose a firm that specializes in the field where you’re looking for talent, recruiting agencies can also increase your chances of getting the right employee on the first try.
+Bringing aboard new employees is time-consuming and expensive, and these costs increase if you make a bad hire.
+Engaging the services of a staffing agency such as Robert Half may be just what you need to help achieve your goals.
+And you can increase your chances of finding a candidate who is the right match for the job and your organization — on the first try — by choosing a reputable staffing firm that specializes in the field where you’re looking for talent.

-Small companies often lack a human resources department or even an HR professional to provide hiring services internally.
-That can make it difficult to move quickly enough to compete for top talent.
 Although there are fees associated with using an agency, working with staffing experts to hire the right person in a short time frame can be more cost-efficient than engaging in a long, drawn-out hiring process — or making a hurried choice.
-The cost of a bad hire can be especially disastrous for a small company with fewer employees to take up the slack if someone doesn't work out.
+The ripple effects of a poor hiring decision can be especially disastrous for companies or departments where there are fewer employees to pick up the slack.

-If you’re an accounting firm, you’ll get the most out of an agency specializing in placing accountants, bookkeepers and tax professionals.
-If you work at a creative firm, you want to find designers, developers and creatives with industry experience.
-Often the agency’s recruiters worked in positions similar to those they now place.
-Their industry knowledge and expertise helps ensure that candidates and employers are well-matched.
+If you’re an accounting firm, you’ll get the most from an agency that focuses on placing accountants, bookkeepers and tax professionals.
+And if you work at a creative firm, you want to find designers, developers and marketers with industry experience.
+Often, a staffing agency’s recruiters are people who worked in positions similar to those they now place.
+Their industry knowledge and expertise helps them find great matches between employers and candidates.
 A candidate from a specialized firm often does the job more quickly and accurately than a lower-cost candidate from a general staffing firm.

 3. Streamline your hiring process

 It’s possible a great potential employee may never come across your job posting.
-The best recruitment agencies have broad networks and keep the resumes of thousands of skilled local professionals on file.
+That’s less of a worry when you work with recruiters.
+Among the key benefits of using a staffing agency is the fact that the best firms have broad networks and keep the resumes of thousands of skilled local professionals on file.
 That’s why, upon seeing your needs for a position, agencies can provide you with a candidate who’s closer to the right fit than you could likely find on your own.
 They also save you the time of wading through resumes from unqualified applicants.

-In addition to seeking out your perfect employee, recruitment agencies handle the most time-consuming aspects of the hiring process, including the initial interview, skills testing and reference checks.
-And because staffing specialists devote their workday to finding staffing solutions, they’re able to move a lot faster.
-If you go it alone, the job search can proceed only as fast as your schedule allows.
+In addition to seeking out your perfect employee, recruitment firms handle the most time-consuming aspects of the hiring process, including the initial interview, skills testing and reference checks.
+And because these specialists devote their workday to finding staffing solutions, they’re able to move a lot faster.
+If you go it alone, the job search proceeds only as fast as your schedule allows.
 When you use a recruiting agency, you don’t have to take valuable time away from your core responsibilities until you’re presented with A-list candidates.

 Your work with a recruitment agency shouldn’t end when an employee accepts your job offer.
 Specialized staffing firms have a stake in the success of both parties.
 Keep recruiters informed of any changes in your requirements.
-After an employee comes on board, review that person's progress with the agency several times during his or her first weeks on the job.
-Maintaining communication and providing feedback allows the recruiter to better understand how to serve you and make the right hires.
+After an employee comes on board, review their progress with the agency several times during their first weeks on the job.
+Maintaining communication and providing feedback allows the recruiter to better understand how to serve you and make the right hires for your company.

-In many cases, recruiting agencies have worked with a candidate on a temporary or consultative basis.
-This gives staffing specialists a good idea whether the potential employee will be able to perform to your standards and mesh with the office culture.
-Despite everyone’s best efforts, every now and then a hire will not work out.
-In this situation, first determine whether the worker wasn’t a match or whether the agency itself was a bad fit for you.
-How the staffing agency responds to such problems will tell you a lot: Does it shirk responsibility or work with you to find a solution?
-Never hesitate to sever ties with unsatisfactory staffing agencies.
+In many cases, recruiting agencies have already worked with a candidate on a temporary or consultative basis.
+That gives staffing specialists a good idea as to whether the potential employee can perform to your standards and mesh with your office culture.
+Despite everyone’s best efforts, sometimes a hire will not work out.
+In this situation, first determine whether the worker wasn’t a match or if the agency itself was a bad fit for you.

 6. Tap agency resources

 If the staffing agency provides training resources to its registered candidates, encourage your employees to make use of them.
-This training ensures you get a capable worker with a wide-reaching skill set and industry specialization.
+This training helps you get a capable worker with a wide-ranging skill set and industry specialization.
 The professionals can augment their on-the-job skills for free, and that benefits everyone involved.
-New blood in the office can infuse new ideas and outlooks.
-An interim professional brought in for skills not available internally can impart a degree of specialized knowledge to full-time staff as he or she goes about the job.
+New people in the office can infuse new ideas and perspectives.
+A temporary professional brought in for skills not available internally can impart a degree of specialized knowledge to full-time staff as they go about their job.